-A: Each director is elected by a plurality of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors at the Annual Meeting.
+A: Each director is elected by a plurality of the voting power of the shares present at the virtual Annual Meeting or represented by proxy at the meeting and entitled to vote on the election of directors at the virtual Annual Meeting.
 "Plurality" means that the nominees who receive the largest number of votes cast "for" are elected as directors.

-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected as Class III directors to serve until the 2021 Annual Meeting of Stockholders or until their respective successors are duly elected and qualified.
+Accordingly, the nominee receiving the highest number of affirmative votes will be elected as Class II director, to serve until the 2023 Annual Meeting of Stockholders or until their respective successors are duly elected and qualified.
 Abstentions and broker non-votes will have no effect on the outcome of the vote.

-The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accountants requires the affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote on such proposal.
+The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accountants requires the affirmative vote of a majority of shares present at the virtual Annual Meeting or represented by proxy at the virtual Annual Meeting and entitled to vote on such proposal.
 Abstentions are treated as shares present and entitled to vote for purposes of such proposal and, therefore, will have the same effect as a vote "against" the proposal.
-Broker non-votes will not count as votes cast for purposes of this proposal.

-A summary of the voting provisions, provided a valid quorum is present or represented at the Annual Meeting, for the matters described in "What items will be voted on at the Annual Meeting?" is as follows:
+A summary of the voting provisions provided a valid quorum is present or represented at the virtual Annual Meeting, for the matters described in "What items will be voted on at the virtual Annual Meeting?" is as follows:

 Proposal No. Vote Board Voting Recommendation Routine or Non-Routine Discretionary Voting by Broker Permitted?
-Vote Required for Approval Impact of Abstentions Impact of Broker Non-votes (Uninstructed Shares) 1 Election of director nominees FOR Non-routine, thus if you hold your shares in street name, your broker may not vote your shares for you.
-Plurality No impact No impact 2 Ratification of independent registered public accounting firm FOR Routine, thus if you hold your shares in street name, your broker may vote your shares for you absent any other instructions from you.
-Yes Majority of shares present or represented by proxy and entitled to vote Has the same effect as a vote Broker has the discretion to vote
+Vote Required for Approval Impact of Abstentions Impact of Broker Non-votes (Uninstructed Shares) 1 Election of director nominee FOR Non-routine, thus if you hold your shares in street name, your broker may not vote your shares for you.
+No Plurality No impact No impact 2 Ratification of independent registered public accounting firm FOR Routine, thus if you hold your shares in street name, your broker may vote your shares for you absent any other instructions from you.
+Yes Majority of shares present or represented by proxy and entitled to vote Has the same effect as a vote against Broker has the discretion to vote

-Q: How many shares must be present or represented to conduct business at the Annual Meeting?
+Q: How many shares must be present or represented to conduct business at the virtual Annual Meeting?

-A: At the Annual Meeting, the presence in person or by proxy of a majority of the aggregate voting power of the stock issued and outstanding and entitled to vote at the Annual Meeting is required for the Annual Meeting to proceed.
-If you have returned valid proxy instructions or attend the Annual Meeting in person, your shares of Common Stock will be counted for the purpose of determining whether there is a quorum, even if you wish to abstain from voting on some or all matters at the meeting.
+A: At the virtual Annual Meeting, the presence via website or by proxy of a majority of the aggregate voting power of the stock issued and outstanding and entitled to vote at the virtual Annual Meeting is required for the virtual Annual Meeting to proceed.
+If you have returned valid proxy instructions or attend the virtual Annual Meeting via website, your shares of common stock will be counted for the purpose of determining whether there is a quorum, even if you wish to abstain from voting on some or all matters at the meeting.